High order discretization methods for spatial-dependent epidemic models: Introduction

-During the millenia of the history of mankind, many epidemics have ravaged the population.
-Since the plague of Athens in 430 BC described by historian Thucydides (one of the earliest description of such epidemics), researchers tried to model and describe the outbreak of illnesses.
-More recently, the outbreak of COVID-19 pandemic revealed the importance of epidemic research and the development of models to describe the public health, social, and economic impact of major virus diseases.
+During the course of human history, many epidemics have ravaged the population.
+Since the plague of Athens in 430 BC described by historian Thucydides (one of the earliest descriptions of such epidemics), researchers tried to model and explain the outbreak of illnesses.
+More recently, the outbreak of the COVID-19 pandemic revealed the importance of epidemic research and the development of models to describe the public health impact of major virus diseases.

-Nowadays many of the models used in science are derived from the original ideas of Kermack and McKendrick \cite{Kermack/McKendrick:1927:MathematicalEpidemics} in 1927, who constructed a compartment model to study the process of epidemic propagation.
-In their model the population is split into three classes: $S$ being the group of healthy individuals, who are susceptible to infection; $I$ is the compartment of the ill species, who can infect other individuals; and $R$ being the class of recovered or immune individuals.
+Nowadays, many of the models used in science are derived from the original ideas of Kermack and McKendrick \cite{Kermack/McKendrick:1927:MathematicalEpidemics} in 1927, who constructed a compartment model to study the process of epidemic propagation.
+In their model, usually referred to as the SIR model, the population is split into three classes: $S$ being the group of healthy individuals who are susceptible to infection; $I$ is the compartment of the ill species who can infect other individuals; and $R$ being the class of recovered or immune individuals.
 The original model of Kermack and McKendrick took into account constant rates of change and neglected any natural deaths and births or vaccination.
-In this work, we also consider constant rates of change and moreover we include a term, $c\,S(t)$, that describes immunization effects through vaccination.
+In this work, we also consider constant rates of change, and in addition, we include the term $c\,S(t)$ to describe immunization effects through vaccination.
 The SIR model takes the form

-where the positive constant parameters $a$, $b$ and $c$ respectively correspond to the rate of infection, recovery and vaccination.
+where the positive constant parameters $a$, $b$ and $c$ correspond to the rate of infection, recovery and vaccination, respectively.

 Since the introduction of the model \eqref{sir} in 1927, numerous extensions were constructed to describe biological processes more efficiently and realistically.
-A natural extension is to take into account the heterogeneity of our domain in a way that we examine not only the change of the populations in time, but also we observe the spatial movements.
+A natural extension is to take into account the heterogeneity of the domain so that we examine not only the change of the populations in time but also observe the spatial movements.
 Kendall introduced such models that transformed the system of ordinary differential equations \eqref{sir} into a system of partial differential equations \cite{Bartlett:1957:MeaslesPeriodicity, Kendall:1965:ModelsInfection}.